Mail-List.com Blog

 Unfortunately, a bad but predictable side-effect of this system is that some people will post whatever they think will give them that quick reward.
 Basically, in this way you create a bunch of class clowns, people who contribute little but chuckles or shock value.

-With a upvote system like Youtube’s (or also Reddit’s), you encounter a similar problem.
+You encounter a similar problem with an upvote system like YouTube’s (or Reddit’s).
 People may post whatever will get them the most votes, not necessarily what’s interesting or useful.
 Sometimes this upvote system means that trolls get pushed up to the top of the pile by their troll friends, meaning that the most visible part of your community isn’t the part you want to show off.

 Providing Meaningless Awards